 Waitangi, Te One and Port Hutt

 Waitangi has the main wharf, a hospital and resident doctor, post office, bank, council office, police, several stores, a hotel and other accommodation.
-Nearby Lake Hurō once provided waterfowl and eels to locals.
+Nearby Lake Hurō once provided waterfowl and eels for locals.
 Whangamarino farm lies between Waitangi and Te One.
-Te One has the main primary school on the islands and an Anglican church.
+Te One has an Anglican church and the main primary school on the islands.

 A war memorial

 Whakamaharatanga marae at Te One was built in 1946 as a memorial to the Chatham Islanders who served overseas in the New Zealand armed services in the world wars, and in memory of 11 men who drowned in 1931 on a voyage from Kāingaroa to Ōwenga – one of the worst of the islands’ many maritime tragedies.